AKHughes1994/polkat/README.md

 - Peeling directions are defined using DS9 region files (one region per source/direction).
 You can specify these manually by setting the `CAL_3GC_PEEL_REGION` variable in `config.py` to a comma-separated list of region file paths.
 Alternatively, you can place region files in your working directory using the naming convention `[SOURCE_NAME]_peel[PEEL_NUMBER].reg` (e.g., `CygX1_peel1.reg`, `CygX1_peel2.reg`, etc.).
 - The pipeline supports an arbitrary number of peel directions, but note that each direction adds a new data column to your MS file, which can rapidly increase its size.
-- Peeling involves amplitude and phase self-calibration in each direction and therefore may have weird interactions with instrumental, off-axis Leakage (which MeerKAT has a lot of).
-In my tests, peeling generally preserves source fidelity (including polarization fluxes), but if you notice significant changes in target flux densities—especially for polarization—please report these cases.
+- Peeling involves amplitude and phase self-calibration in each direction and therefore may have weird interactions with instrumental, off-axis leakage (which MeerKAT has a lot of).
+In my tests, peeling generally preserves source fidelity (including polarization fluxes), but if you notice significant changes in target flux densities, especially for polarization, please report these cases.

 **What does 3GC_peel do?**